Justgo13/sensor_library/README.md

 Running Ouster OS1 Lidar
 -------------------------
 To run the OS1 Lidar, user must have working version of Ubuntu 16.04 or higher.
-All documentation regarding building and running the Lidar software can be found in the documentation file.
+All documentation regarding building and running the Lidar software can be found in the pdf file.